krisjey/jStaticMap/README.md

 jStaticMap
 ==========

-This code moved from SF's staticmap

 jStaticMap is singleton Map of Java implementation.

 Very small code, There is two kind of implementation(Template method pattern and Strategy pattern).

+This code moved from SF's staticmap.

 The Feature of jStaticMap are: